christianboothby/drug-reviews/README.md

 Through the analysis of my data, which will be web-scraped, I aim to identify review traits which are predictive of positively or negatively rated medical drugs and use these insights to help provide recommendations for various sectors within the healthcare industry.

 The results of which my analysis was based was achieved through using statistical learning models such as classification predictive modelling, sentiment analysis and natural language processing.
-The best model that I fitted performed with 87.6 % accuracy, compared to a baseline of 68.7%.
-Actionable insights were extracted from this, resulting in the construction of a recommendation dataset of positivly ranked drugs grouped by condition.
+The best model that I fitted performed with 87.6% accuracy, compared to a baseline of 68.7%.
+Actionable insights were extracted from this, resulting in the construction of a recommendation dataset of positively ranked drugs grouped by condition.
 Furthermore, analysis into the language used in the reviews was completed in order to identify differences between the positive and negative reviews.
-Through using the coefficients extracted from the best model, the featured importance of words in the review could actively distinguish between positive and negative reviews.
+Through using the coefficients extracted from the best model, the feature importance's of words in the review could actively distinguish between positive and negative reviews.

 ## Files in This Repository

- - [**Presentation slides**](https://github.com/christianboothby/drug-reviews/blob/main/Capstone%20Presentation.pdf): This was prepared to present the project, results, and recommendations to non-technical audience
+ - [**Presentation slides**](https://github.com/christianboothby/drug-reviews/blob/main/Capstone%20Presentation.pdf): This was prepared to present the project, results, and recommendations to a non-technical audience
--   [**Technical report**](https://github.com/christianboothby/drug-reviews/blob/main/Technical%20Report%20.md): This was prepared for reporting and explaining my project to a technical audience.
+-   [**Technical report**](https://github.com/christianboothby/drug-reviews/blob/main/Technical%20Report%20.md): This was prepared for reporting and explaining my project to a technical audiences
 -   **Jupyter Notebook files (.ipynb)**:
 	-   Step 1: [Dataset and Data Collection](https://github.com/christianboothby/drug-reviews/tree/main/Data%20Collection)
 	-   Step 2: [Data Cleaning](https://github.com/christianboothby/drug-reviews/blob/main/Data%20Cleaning.ipynb)